Kakyo/talk-three-js/src/README.md

 ## Setting up

-- To be able the display anything you need, at least, three things:
+- To be able to the display anything you need, at least, three things:

   1. A scene
-2. A renderer
+  1. A renderer
-3. A camera
+  1. A camera

 ----